 Son Edward G. Clevenger (1903- ? ) was born in about 1903 in Humbert, Somerset County, a twin with his brother Leroy A. Clevenger.
 On Dec.
 26, 1942, at the age of 39, he was united in holy wedlock with a cousin, Elvia L. Younkin (April 18, 1917-2005), daughter of Harrison and Sarah (Ohler) Younkin of the family of "Weasel Jake" Younkin.
 They produced a son Warren R. Clevenger, and two babies who died in infancy.
 In about 1970, they relocated to Redkey, IN, where they remained for good.
 Elvia earned income as a cook at Hoover's Roost restaurant in Fairview, IN.
 They attended Fairview United Methodist Church, and she belonged to the United Methodist Women.
 Sadly, Elvia endured the deaths of her husband and son both in 1997.
 Elvia died at the residence of her widowed daughter in law at the age of 87 on Feb.
 15, 2005.
 Burial was in Green Ridge Memorial Park near Connellsville, with Rev. Sharon Taylor leading the services.
 An obituary was published in the Connellsville Daily Courier.

-Son Charles "Beaver" Clevenger (1907-1977) was born on May 24, 1907 in Upper Turkeyfoot.
+Son Charles F. "Beaver" Clevenger Sr. (1907-1977) was born on May 24, 1907 in Upper Turkeyfoot.
 His nickname may have been a play on the moniker of his grandfather, "Badger" Clevenger.
-He was married to Pansy Johnson ( ? - ? ).
-They had these known offspring -- Charles F. Clevenger, Daniel "Danny" Clevenger, Mona Weimer, Reba Woods, Barbara Beal, Bonetta Johnson and Harold Clevenger.
-They resided in the rural outskirts of Confluence.
+He was married twice.
+His first spouse was a distant cousin, Irene McCulley ( ? - ? ), daughter of Willis L. and Adaline (Younkin) McCulley of Confluence, of the family of John "Wesley" and Ada Charlotte (King) Younkin.
+They produced two sons -- Charles F. Clevenger Jr. and Harold Clevenger.
+The couple divorced.
+He wedded again to Pansy Johnson ( ? - ? ).
+They resided in the rural outskirts of Confluence and bore more children -- Daniel "Danny" Clevenger, Mona Weimer, Reba Woods, Barbara Beal and Bonetta Johnson.
 Charles died at age 70 on Dec.
 1, 1977.
 Burial was in the Kingwood Odd Fellows Cemetery, with John Lebo officiating at the funeral, and an obituary appearing in the Somerset Daily American.

 Daughter Elsie Clevenger was wedded to (?)
 Wagner.
 In 1977, her home was in Markleysburg